codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

 .. literalinclude:: query_builder/084.php

-``set()`` will also accept an optional third parameter (``$escape``), that will prevent data from being escaped if set to ``false``.
+``set()`` will also accept an optional third parameter (``$escape``), that will prevent the values from being escaped if set to ``false``.
 To illustrate the difference, here is ``set()`` used both with and without the escape parameter.